Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: Evaluations

-\textbf{Exp 1: Selection of importance layer.} We utilize the norm of gradients to evaluate the ``sensitivity'' of each layer.
-A layer with a norm higher than most of the other layers indicates higher sensitivity compared with most of the other layers, thus can be utilized to represent the whole model.
-We evaluate the sensitivity of layers of CNN, RNN, and ResNet56.
-The results for RNN are in Figure~\ref{fig:rnn_importance_feature}, and the results for ResNet56 and CNN are deferred to Figure~\ref{fig:resnet56_importance_feature} and Figure~\ref{fig:cnn_importance_feature} in Appendix \S\ref{sec: appendix_sensitivity_exp}, respectively.
-The results show the sensitivity of the second-to-the-last layer is always higher than most of the other layers, which includes adequate information of the whole model, thus can be selected as the importance layer.
+\textbf{Exp 1: Selection of importance layer.} {We utilize {the $\mathsf{L_2}$ norm of the local models }to evaluate the ``sensitivity'' of each layer.} A layer with a norm higher than most of the other layers indicates higher sensitivity compared to others, thus can be utilized to represent the whole model.
+The results for RNN, CNN, and ResNet-56 are deferred to~\cref{fig:rnn_importance_feature},~\cref{fig:cnn_importance_feature}, and~\cref{fig:resnet56_importance_feature} in Appendix, respectively.
+The results show the sensitivity of the second-to-the-last layer is higher than most of the other layers.
+Thus, this layer includes adequate information of the whole model and can be selected as the importance layer.